-Help people bring out the best in their pets.
+Help everyone bring out the best in their dogs.

-I only use methods that are pain-, fear-, force-free, and that help build the relationship between pet and their human.
+I only use methods that are pain-, fear-, and force-free such as positive reinforcement, desensitization, and conter-conditioning to help build the relationship between pet and their human.